a woman sitting at a table with a laptop and a book research religious cult programming

 To further solidify control, members are encouraged to suppress their individuality.

-This means setting aside your own needs, desires, and even personality to serve the group's agenda.
+It often means setting aside your own needs, desires, and even personality to serve the group’s agenda.

 The Science Behind Religious Programming